We had 1300 certified green belts, ran 100’s of events, and still did not have a lean culture.-Kennametal (2017 Kata Summit)

 - Bring in an outside coach.
 The questions are easy, but it is harder than it looks in practice.
 Furthermore, external coaches help avoid complacency and stagnation.

 - No resources or internal commitment for coaching?
 No worries!
 There has been a groundswell of interest in Toyota kata.
 Find a coach in your area, or pair up with another beginner, even if they are outside of your industry.
-If you are in the area, drop by and we will bring you along to observe a coaching session.
-We always appreciate the feedback.

 Best of luck on your respective journeys!